gatewayd-io/docs/using-gatewayd/global-configuration/clients.md

 # Clients

 GatewayD supports multiple client configurations.
-Each client within a configuration group will connect to a database server specified in the configuration parameters and will be added to its corresponding [pool](pools) based on their configuration group (e.g., `default`) and configuration block (e.g., `activeWrites`).
+Each client within a configuration group will connect to a database server specified in the configuration parameters and will be added to its corresponding [pool](pools) based on their configuration group (e.g., `default`) and configuration block (e.g., `writes`).

 ## Configuration parameters